ProtonMail/WebClients/packages/bundler/Readme.md

 :warning: Default no action to bundle the app

 - `hosts` : to create new deploy targets (branch) on a repository
-- `log-commits` : Send a message with log commits (arg: branch flow)
 - `changelog` : Generate a changelog based on a deploy-branch

 ### flags